oceanobservatories/ooi-data-explorations/python/README.md

 ### Requesting Processed Data

 For most individuals, the above code should satisfy your needs.
-For some, like myself, the data simply is not properly organized, named or fully processed enough to be really useful.
-The process_*.py modules in the cabled and uncabled directories represent an attempt on my part to rework the data sets into more useful forms before conducting any further work.
+For some of the data QC tasks I work through, the data needs organizational reworks, renaming or different processing to fit within my workflow.
+The process_*.py modules in the [cabled](ooi_data_explorations/cabled) and [uncabled](ooi_data_explorations/uncabled) directories represent an attempt on my part to rework the data sets into more useful forms before conducting any further work.
 Primarily, these re-works are for my own use, but they are available for others to use.
 The primary steps are:

-* Deleting certain variables that are of limited or no use to the actual data set.
+* Deleting certain variables that are of no use to my needs (helps to reduce file sizes)
-* Renaming the alphabet soup parameter names to more meaningful, user friendly names (the original OOI names are preserved as a variable level attribute termed `ooinet_variable_name`).
+* Renaming some parameters to more consistent names (across and within datasets).
+The original OOI names are preserved as variable level attributes termed `ooinet_variable_name`.
 * Resetting the QC parameters to use the `flag_mask` and `flag_meaning` attributes from the [CF Metadata conventions](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#flags).
 * Reseting incorrectly set units and other attributes for some of the variables.